patrick-llgc/Learning-Deep-Learning/paper_notes/pseudo_lidar.md

 - Instead of stereo camera, we can use a cheap lidar (maybe one or two lines) or a radar sensor.
 - There are > 100,000 points in a lidar scene, but the points are distributed along a few horizontal beams, sparsely occupying the 3D space.
 The pseudo-lidar is generally more dense than lidar data.
 - For hard examples (generally farther away), the performance gap between camera-based approach and lidar-based approach is huge. **Note**: This calls for more accurate depth estimation from lidar or radar data.
 In particular, in the pseudo-lidar image from mono images in Fig. 7, there are a lot of missing detections.
+- The conversion from depth map to pseudo-lidar is very fast, and the main task of his work and future work seems to be how to get an accurate estimation of depth map.
+Using radar or cheap lidar will definitely help.
+- The current work can be **improved** in the following ways:
+	- Mono image performance lags behind stereo, and intro of lidar/radar will boost mono performnace.
+	- Even for stereo, objects further than 30m will have large errors.
+Objects out of this range is arguably not as important as those in this "strong-interaction zone", but it would be of interest to improve the detection performance in the difficult (farthest) strata.